divu2000/Daily-Blog/README.md

 ##  INTEGRATED CAPABILIY TEST AND ASP.NET CORE
 - We were given 2 days for preparation for ICT
 ### What is asp.net core
--ASP.NET Core is a cross-platform, high-performance, open-source framework for building modern, cloud-enabled, Internet-connected apps.
+- ASP.NET Core is a cross-platform, high-performance, open-source framework for building modern, cloud-enabled, Internet-connected apps.

 <br>

 <!----------------------------------------------------------------------------------------------------------------------------->
-**Week16 : 23-May-2022 to 29-May-2022**
+**Week15 : 16-May-2022 to 22-May-2022**

 ## Angular
 ### What is Angular?
--Angular is a development platform, built on TypeScript.
+-  Angular is a development platform, built on TypeScript.

 As a platform, Angular includes:

--A component-based framework for building scalable web applications -A collection of well-integrated libraries that cover a wide variety of features, including routing, forms management, client-server communication, and more
+-  A component-based framework for building scalable web applications
+-  A collection of well-integrated libraries that cover a wide variety of features, including routing, forms management, client-server communication, and more
--A suite of developer tools to help you develop, build, test, and update your code
+-  A suite of developer tools to help you develop, build, test, and update your code

 ### Angular essential Components